altoo-ag/scala-kryo-serialization/README.md

 }
 ```

 The encryption transformer (selected for `aes` in post serialization transformations) only
 supports GCM modes (currently recommended default mode is `AES/GCM/NoPadding`).

 Important: The old encryption transformer only supported CBC modes without manual authentication which is
 deemed problematic.
 It is currently available for backwards compatibility by specifying `aesLegacy` in
 post serialization transformations instead of `aes`.
 Its usage is deprecated and will be removed in future versions.

 Resolving Subclasses
 --------------------

-If you are using `id-strategy="explicit"`, you may find that some of the standard Scala and
-Akka types are a bit hard to register properly.
-This is because these types are exposed in
+If you are using `id-strategy="explicit"`, you may find that some of the standard Scala types are a bit hard to register properly.
-the API as simple traits or abstract classes, but they are actually implemented as many
+This is because these types are exposed in the API as simple traits or abstract classes, but they are actually implemented as many
 specialized subclasses that are used as necessary.
 Examples include:

 * scala.collection.immutable.Map
 * scala.collection.immutable.Set
-* pekko.actor.ActorRef
-* pekko.actor.ActorPath

 The problem is that Kryo thinks in terms of the *exact* class being serialized, but you are
 rarely working with the actual implementation class -- the application code only cares about